 Kluge-Ruhe Aboriginal Art Collection of UVA– No place outside of Australia boasts a more extensive collection of Aboriginal art and artifacts than this UVA-affiliated museum.
 It contains the combined collections of a local businessman and a professor.

-Taste of Virginia Food Tours– Enjoy the three-hour tour of Charlottesville’s best eateries with this food tour operator.
+Taste of Charlottesville Food Tours– Enjoy the three-hour tour of Charlottesville’s best eateries with this food tour operator.
 Samples include locally produced beers and ciders, Southern dishes, and the finest chocolates around.

 It’s hard to stay entirely away from campus and its eateries, so we’ve included a few favorites as well as those in surrounding neighborhoods.